Wendell Wallach

 Picture

 Coming soon...
-Cloud Illusions: Self-Understanding and Ethical Decision Making for the Information Age
+Cloud Illusions: Moral Intelligence and Self-Understanding in the Digital Age

 Do we, individually or collectively, have the intelligence to navigate an uncertain future increasingly contorted by climate change, geopolitical tensions, disruptive emerging technologies, and dysfunctional institutions?
 Cloud Illusions provides a history of ideas and evolving sensibilities in the seventy-five years since the end of World War II.
 Through a multi-leveled narrative framed by autobiographical vignettes, it proposes an evolutionary leap in self-understanding and a re-envisioning of decision making and ethics as the critical and necessary next stage in human development.